 "I understand, honey."
-Emily's arms circled Sam's waist, chasing all his apprehension away.
+Emily's arms circled his waist, chasing his apprehension away.
 There was a lingering sadness in her voice.
 "I just don't want you or any of the wolves to get hurt."

 "I know, Emily."
 He leaned down and kissed her again.
 "We're being as safe as possible."
 Sam looked around.
 "Where's David?"

 Sam sighed.
 "Do me a favor, honey.
 No more sleepovers for a while.
-I'd rather him be with you if he can't be with me."
+I'd rather he be with you if he can't be with me."